Here’s a question most parents don’t want to answer—when SHTF, will your children be able to survive on their own?

 You can even turn it into a scavenger hunt of sorts.
 Prep ahead.
-Bring a picture book or print images and descriptions of wild edibles and have the kids find as much as they can.
-However, give them instructions not to eat anything unless you’re 100% sure they’re edible.
-Keep in mind that while there are a lot of wild edibles, a lot of plants can be harmful as well, so be sure to supervise the kids when out foraging.
+Bring a picture book or print images and descriptions of wild edibles and have your mini-mes find as much as they can.
+Just instruct them not to eat anything unless you’re 100% sure they’re edible.
+While there are a lot of wild edibles, many plants can be harmful as well, so supervise the kiddos during their excursion.

 Safety and Basic First Aid

 Instruct your kids how to protect their head, neck, and back in case they slip or fall.
-You can also show them how to properly clean and put a bandage on a small cut.
-Most importantly, teach the kids how to dial 911 or signal for help.
+You can also show them how to clean and put bandages on small cuts.
+Most importantly, teach them to dial 911 or signal for help when there’s an emergency.
 Teach them what information to relay to the person on the other line.

-Parents would naturally want to protect their kids from harm.
-The best way to protect your kids is not by doing everything for them; it’s by teaching them how to be independent.
-You don’t need to go all military boot camp on them either.
-These skills can be taught as a game, a contest or a fun activity that you can do together.
+Parents naturally want to protect their kids from harm.
+The best way to protect them is not by doing everything for them; it’s by teaching them how to be independent.
+You don’t need to go all military boot camp on them, either.
+Survival skills for kids can be taught as a game, a contest, or a fun activity you can do together.

 You’re not only training them to be better-equipped, independent individuals.
 You’re also spending a lot of quality time with them.
 Sure beats having them glued in front of their gadgets, right?

 What other survival skills for kids do you think are essential?
 Let us know in the comments!